Mississippi Gov. Tate Reeves to end pandemic-linked unemployment payments

 “It is time for Mississippi to take steps to ensure that unemployment is only available to those who legitimately cannot find work,” Gunn wrote.

 After the action by Reeves, Lt.
-Gov. Delbert Hosemann threw his support behind the move in a statement to the Daily Journal.
+Gov. Delbert Hosemann threw his support behind the move.

 “Today, we have heard from employers from the construction, restaurant, and truck driving industries who cannot find workers to fill jobs, despite increasing compensation to potential employees,” Hosemann said in a statement.
 “It does not seem reasonable to pay a healthy worker not to work.”